Removes coarse solids such as rags, sticks, wood, and other larger materials that clog or disrupt the biological wastewater treatment process.

 Click here to Contact Our Experts.

 Membrane filtration is a crucial component of wastewater treatment.
-MBR systems use various types of membrane filtration to ensure the highest quality of treated water.
+MBR systems use various types of ultrafiltration membrane filtration to ensure the highest quality of treated water.

 MBR systems are also used to treat landfill leachate and manage biomass effectively to ensure environmentally safe discharge.